erl-ang/bootleg-bittorrent/README.md

 [DEBUG] LOCAL TABLE: {}
 ```

-#### test 4: Server retries sending the table of offered files a maximum of 2 times when the client *ack* is not received within 500ms.
+#### Server retries sending the table of offered files a maximum of 2 times when the client *ack* is not received within 500ms.
 This was tested by commenting out the registration ack to the server.

 ```bash